imegia/Discord.js-Bot/README.md

 # Getting Started

-For this bot to work you must follow these simple steps.
+These are what you must do first before you start using your brand new bot.

 #### Requirements